 When I lived in Cancun, I have never taken the time to explore it properly as I was caught up with life routine.

-So this time that I came back to my beloved Mexico as a tourist, I decided to spend an entire week in Valladolid to explore every inch of this beautiful city and its surroundings, check out hotels, museums, restaurants, and whatever the city has to offer.
+Since I have taken the Digital Nomad path, and I have the freedom to visit Mexico as a tourist, I decided to spend an entire week in Valladolid to explore every inch of this beautiful city and its surroundings, check out hotels, museums, restaurants, and whatever the city has to offer.
 Since it was unbelievably hot, I decided to go out and explore in the mornings and evenings and stay in my air-conditioned studio during the day to work on my gigs and blog.

 It was the perfect plan, and everything went perfectly.
 What you will read below is the result of my exploration during this time.
-I hope it’s helpful to organize your own trip to Valladolid, Mexico.
+I hope it’s helpful to organize your own trip to Valladolid, Mexico and see what you can do in Valladolid.

 You can either use the index or scroll down and read through the entire post.